Community services

 Check with the relevant government department or agency if your decision is exempt from an internal review.

 You can either present your own case to NCAT or have a lawyer or non-lawyer agent represent you.
-You will usually need to attend the hearing to give your instructions to your lawyer or agent.
+You will usually need to attend the hearing to give instructions to your lawyer or agent.

-Your agent needs to ask for permission to represent you from the Tribunal Member the next time the case is listed.
+A non-lawyer agent needs to ask for permission to represent you from the Tribunal Member the next time the case is listed.
 You should attend with the agent in case NCAT does not allow the agent to appear for you.
 A lawyer does not need to ask for permission from the Member.

 You will need to provide the following information on your application: